 The story going around at the time I found the film was that Hollywood “A list” director John Ford, wartime head of the Field Photographic Branch of the Office of Strategic Services (“OSS”), recalled his wartime experiences, recounting that his unit compiled an overall report on the invasion that was shown to FDR, Churchill, and Stalin.
-Ford recalled his experiences on D-Day interview from “American Legion” magazine from June 1964 on the twentieth anniversary of D-Day.
-Having trained and equipped hundreds of photographers, Ford watched the first few days of the assault from the decks of the U.S. Navy Destroyer, the USS Plunkett.
+Ford recalled his experiences in a D-Day interview from “American Legion” magazine from June 1964 on the twentieth anniversary of D-Day.
+Having trained and equipped hundreds of photographers, Ford watched the first few days of the assault from the decks of the USS Plunkett, a Navy destroyer.
 In my post I made a strong circumstantial case that the film I found at the National Archives matches this description.
 A letter in the OSS personnel folder for Captain John Ford recommends him for the Distinguished Service Medal on the strength of his activities documenting the D-day invasion, specifically mentioning:

 “The returning film was assembled under his directions, and an overall D-Day report, complete with sound, was competed on D plus 5, and was shown to Mr. Winston Churchill.
 Copies were also flown to President Roosevelt and Mr. Stalin.”